 Travel with deep pockets

-Being an independent nation and following the financial crisis, Iceland relied heavily on tourism in the capital to boost their.
+Being an independent nation and following the financial crisis, Iceland relied heavily on tourism in the capital to boost their economy.
 Meals in the city are very expensive due to the country having to import most of their produce and restaurants in the tourist hotspots bump the prices up – tourists are guaranteed to cough up.
 Unfortunately, even though tourism has helped their economy, the country is at danger of being overwhelmed and the government is looking at ways of limiting the number of foreign arrivals – these include increasing the existing hotel tax which would put a lot of potential visitors off.
 So, if you’re looking for a city break on a budget, Reykjavik is far from ideal.

 Pic: Wiki Commons